Most finance teams don’t need more tools. They need fewer tabs open.

 Spreadsheets changed the game once, but now they’re starting to hold teams back.

-You can’t always tell when it happens.
-At first, it’s just slower reviews.
-Then it’s version mismatches or hidden formulas no one remembers.
-Or perhaps scenarios buried across tabs.
-Maybe even data from five systems that takes hours to normalize.
+You cannot always tell when it happens.
+At first reviews just get slower.
+Then version mismatches appear or hidden formulas break.
+Scenarios get buried across tabs.
+You might struggle to confirm your real time cash position because data sits in five different systems that take hours to normalize.

-Most teams don't outgrow Excel because it's wrong.
+Most teams don't outgrow Excel because it is wrong.

 They outgrow it because it's no longer a good fit for how they work.
 At some point, you can’t answer “what if?” without risking breaking something or spinning up yet another copy of the file.